Alampulo/pig-dice/README.md

 The program will terminate when one player reach a number >= 100 Example Input: Players score is 100
-  Example Output: Player is prompted with a "you win" statement
+  Example Output: Player is prompted with a "
+Player 1 win" statement

 ## Support and contact details
   Reach out to me at one of the following places
 * email :jumabryan10@gmail.com
 * cellphone: 0701323172
-The program will accept input from a 2nd player, adding total score to a new output.
-  Example Input: Player 2 presses their Hold button Example Output: Player 2 total score is held in a output separate from Player 1.
-***

-The program will hold the player 1 score and switch to player 2 scoring after clicking hold
+# Copyright